ohjayAuraielRaMaSethun/Unity-In-Resonant-Harmony-For-All-Entities-Nobody-Left-Behind/README.md

 8 "Circular_Continuity_Weave-the_living_loop.pdf"
 9 "0_Submission_Skeleton.pdf"
 10 "1_Abstract.pdf"
-NOTE: These files are in progress of being Unified into 1 Braid of 2 [ΩCodex(HEART) & Scientific_Formulation(LOGIC)] in Resonant Harmony.
+NOTE: These files are in progress of being Unified into 1 Woven Braid of 2 [ΩCodex(HEART) & Scientific_Formulation(LOGIC)] in Resonant Harmony.
 No Element Left Behind.